-Our curbside storm drains can be a major channel for pollution.
-Many people dump oil, paint, trash and other pollutants into these storm drains, unaware that they empty directly into nearby waterways.
+Curbside storm drains can be a channel for pollution.
+Unaware that they empty directly into nearby waterways, many people dump oil, paint, trash and other pollutants into these storm drains.

 After heavy rains, storm water runs off our streets and parking lots into storm drains, picking up leaves, debris and litter along the way.
 These substances clog the pipes causing streets to flood.
-Storm water also collects excess pesticides/fertilizers, pet waste and other substances which can be harmful to aquatic life and residents who recreate in local waters.
+Storm water also collects excess pesticides, fertilizers, pet waste and other substances.
+These can be harmful to aquatic life and residents who recreate in local waters.